pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Logo of the Central Bank of Iran
 **ChartType**: rings
-**TopicKeywords**: Business and finance, Government and politics **DetailedDescription**: The image is the logo of the Central Bank of Iran.
-It features a geometric design with a central motif resembling a cog or gear, surrounded by stylized hands.
-The hands are enclosed within a hexagonal shape formed by interlocking arrows, symbolizing protection and unity.
-The color scheme is teal, which is often associated with trust and stability.
+**TopicKeywords**: Business and finance, Government, Iran **DetailedDescription**: The image is the logo of the Central Bank of Iran.
+It features a geometric design with a central cogwheel surrounded by two stylized hands, which are enclosed within a hexagonal shape formed by six arrows pointing inward.
+The cogwheel symbolizes industry and economic activity, while the hands represent protection and support.
+The hexagonal shape formed by the arrows suggests unity and strength.
-**Summary**: This is the logo of the Central Bank of Iran, featuring a cog surrounded by hands within a hexagonal shape formed by arrows, symbolizing protection and unity.
+**Summary**: This is the logo of the Central Bank of Iran, featuring a cogwheel and hands within a hexagonal shape formed by arrows, symbolizing industry, protection, and unity.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: